bitcoin-computer/docs/api.md

   // set fee in satoshi per byte, defaults to 2
   satPerByte: number

-  // Set dust relay fee, defaults to fee for selected chain
+  // Set dust relay fee, defaults are set for each chain
   dustRelayFee: number
 } = {}) => Computer
 ```